shameem17/iOS-Learning/optional.md

 ## Declaring Optionals

-To declare optional, we use a question mark(?).
-In the following example an optional of type ```String?``` or optional String is declared.
+To declare it optional, we use a question mark(?).
+In the following example, an optional of type ```String?``` or optional String is declared.
 Example:

 ```swift
 var firstName: String?
 ```
 Now printing the ```firstName``` variable will print ```nil``` value.
 One important thing to remember that, here the firstname is a variable.
 So we can change the variable anytime.
 But if we declare the variable as a constant like ```let firstName: String?``` and don't initialize the value then we can never use it as we can't change the value of a constant.
-Using a optional value is in the example:
+Using an optional value is in the example:

 ```swift
 var firstName: String?